pre-vert/Borrowable-limit-order-book/FUNCTIONS.md

 Consequences:

+- less excess collateral:
-- less collateral and borrowing capacity for the remover
+  - less borrowing capacity for the remover
-- less borrowable assets for other borrower
+  - less borrowable assets for other borrowers
+- if removal is full, the order is deleted in orders (quantity is set to zero)

 Inputs :